-Healthcare trends act as a compass that indicates the healthcare industry’s direction and highlight digital/disruptive technology bound to reshape it.
+Healthcare trends act as a compass that indicates the healthcare industry’s direction and highlights digital/disruptive technology bound to reshape it.
 The trends help leaders in the healthcare industry grasp a sense of the needs of patients and how their business models can be modernized to meet those needs.

 Almost everyone in the healthcare industry suffers some degree of frustration.
 Executives are skittish about embracing new healthcare trends.
 Most established healthcare organizations do not want to abandon existing antiquated business processes, even if they cost more than the next-generation methods.